icopy-site/awesome/docs/awesome/awesome-git-addons.md

 Something awesome happens!
 ```

 > _“You don’t have to know everything.
-You simply need to know where to find it when necessary.” (https://github.com/stevemao/awesome-git-addons/blob/master/John Brunner)_
+You simply need to know where to find it when necessary.”
+(John Brunner)_

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.